ArcNLET-Py/ArcNLET-Py/docs/UserManual/usingpreprocessing.rst

 2. The ArcNLET-Py Preprocessing Module (Figure 9-5) begins to process data, and the progress bar appears.
-The runtime can vary depending on the data sets’ file sizes, spatial scale, raster cell size, and network speed.
+The runtime can vary depending on the data sets' file sizes, spatial scale, raster cell size, and network speed.

 .. figure:: ./media/usingpreprocessingMedia/media/image5.png